 follows that Santorini erupted over 100 years before 1500 BC.

-So, is Egypt's king list wrong, or is its match-up with archaeology
+Egypt's king list wrong, or is its match-up with archaeology

 wrong?
 Either way, much 2nd millennium BC Mediterranean history